jamiulalam18/event-verse/task_description.md

 6. The service detail route will be a private/protected route.
 Please make sure that if the user is not logged in, the private route redirects to the login page.:white_check_mark:

 7. You Must implement Email and password based Authentication.
 This means, you will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view .`Upon successful login or registration, you must show a toast/alert.
-Do not use the browser alert`.`:x:
+Do not use the browser alert`.`:white_check_mark:

     > :warning: `Note:` Do not enforce `forget or reset password feature` and the `email verification method`, as it will inconvenience the examiner.
 If you want, you can add email verification/forget the password after receiving the assignment result.

-    On the Registration page, display errors when: :x:
+    On the Registration page, display errors when: :white_check_mark:

          The password